chipsalliance/Surelog/README.md

 # Applications

 Linter, Simulator, Synthesis tool, Formal tools can use this front-end.
-They either can be developed as plugins (linked with) or use this front-end as an intermediate step of their compilation flows using the on-disk serialized models.
+They either can be developed as plugins (linked with) or use this front-end as an intermediate step of their compilation flows using the on-disk serialized models (UHDM).

 # Contributing to this project